 Monitor the quality of work your teams provide to clients.
 You can do this by developing a review system for your customers.

-Once you know how your teams are performing, reward their good work!
-You could develop compensation plans that revolve around quality scores.
+Once you know how your teams are performing, reward their outstanding work.

 You should ALWAYS be stepping up your marketing... testing... assessing... changing... testing again.

-Test new things - offers, audiences, email subject lines, Facebook posts, images, headlines, etc.
+Test new things—offers, audiences, email subject lines, social media posts, images, headlines, etc.